copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Certain tools that have corresponding magical counterparts can be enchanted with a scroll of enchant weapon while wielded, turning them into their counterparts.
+- The "dtsund-DSM" proposal is implemented, which replaces dragon scale mail with dragon-scaled armor of other types.
+  - All dragon scale mail is removed and no longer exists as objects.
+Wishing for dragon scale mail now gives the corresponding set of dragon scales.
+  - Dragon scales are now worn in the cloak slot.
+Their stats are unchanged:
+    3 AC, 0 MC, providing the same extrinsics.
+  - Reading enchant armor with scales equipped will always target the scales.
+  - Enchanting scales with body armor underneath will meld the scales into the body armor, causing that piece of armor to provide the dragon extrinsic associated with the scales as well as gaining 3 AC.
+    - The armor does not become erodeproof, but will become uneroded and blessed if the scroll is blessed.
+    - This process does not change the enchantment of the armor.
+    - If the scroll is cursed, the resulting scaled armor proceeds to lose a point of enchantment and become cursed, like normal for a cursed enchant armor scroll.
+    - If you are confused, the scales will meld and then you will polymorph into the associated type of dragon (see below).
+This skips the cursed behavior.
+    - Melding scales into armor that already has scales will replace the old color of scales with the new one.
+  - Enchanting scales without body armor underneath causes a polymorph into the type of dragon matching the scales.
+Wearing a shirt does not affect this, but polymorph control allows you to choose whether you wish to become a dragon.
+A blessed scroll gives you a longer duration as a dragon and a cursed scroll gives you a shorter duration.
+  - Reading a scroll of enchant armor while wearing a set of scales will always try to do something with that set of scales; it will not choose an armor piece randomly.
+  - Merging with scaled armor while polymorphing does not unfuse the scales from the armor or cause any other sort of reversion; changing back will restore the armor as it was.
+  - Scales' enchantment does not get transferred onto armor.
+It should not be possible to obtain a set of scales with some enchantment other than +0, apart from wishing for one.
+  - Player monsters that would receive dragon scale mail now instead receive a standard body armor suit that is scaled with a random color of dragon scales.
+  - Scaled armor cannot be wished for, it must be crafted.

 ### Interface changes